Towards Accelerated Model Training via Bayesian Data Selection: Background

-Let $\mathcal{D}_{t-1}$ denote the set of data observed before $t$ and $(x', y')$ a sample from $B_t$, then if we accept selecting it, the updated predictive distribution, in a Bayesian view, will be $p(y|x, \mathcal{D}_{t-1}, \{(x', y')\})=\mathbb{E}_{p(\theta|\mathcal{D}_{t-1}, \{(x', y')\})} p(y|x, \theta)$.\footnote{We assume selecting one single sample per time for simplicity.
-Multi-sample selection is viable. } The question arises how to estimate the quality of this distribution so as to determine which sample $(x', y') \in B_t$ should be selected.
-A natural tactic is to compare this distribution to the ground truth data generating distribution $\dot{p}(x,y)$.
+Let $\mathcal{D}_{t-1}$ denote the set of data observed before $t$ and $(x', y')$ a sample from $B_t$.
+If we accept selecting $(x', y')$, the updated predictive distribution, in a Bayesian view, will be $p(y|x, \mathcal{D}_{t-1}, \{(x', y')\})=\mathbb{E}_{p(\theta|\mathcal{D}_{t-1}, \{(x', y')\})} p(y|x, \theta)$.\footnote{We assume selecting one single sample per time for simplicity.
+Multi-sample selection is viable. } The question arises how to estimate the quality of this distribution to determine which sample $(x', y') \in B_t$ should be selected.
+A natural tactic is to compare this distribution to the ground truth data-generating distribution $\dot{p}(x,y)$.
 That said, the typical KL divergence can be introduced, and our goal becomes solving the following problem: